Video Uploaded: .

 Zechariah's Prophecy

 However, for the moment, our focus is on Zechariah's prophecy.
 The interesting thing about this prophecy, above all else, is that it refers, in several ways, to the special agreements that God had made between himself and the Jewish people - known as covenants (binding agreements, made on God's terms, by his initiative, by which he promised to do certain things and required certain responses.)
 There are several, direct and indirect, references to the covenants.
 For example, verse 69 “He has raised up a horn of salvation for us in the house of his servant David.”
 We mentioned before about the covenant with King David.
 In verse 73, he speaks about “the oath he swore to our father Abraham”, which I referred to in the previous episode, In verse 77, he speaks of giving his people “the knowledge of salvation through the forgiveness of their sins” which also relates to a particular covenant promised by the prophet Jeremiah.
-Now, this is a poetic prophecy, rather than any systematic teaching but I think it is fair to say that it refers, in passing, to God's covenant with King David; God's covenant with Abraham and also to the covenant promised by Jeremiah - known as the New Covenant.
+This is a poetic prophecy rather than any systematic teaching but I think it is fair to say that it refers, in passing, to God's covenant with King David, God's covenant with Abraham and also to the covenant promised by Jeremiah - known as the New Covenant.

 Let us pause for a moment and reflect on this more carefully.
 You always have to remember, when dealing with the New Testament, that this is the continuation of a long story: many chapters have been written in the Old Testament.
-It is very characteristic for Christians, and those enquiring about the Christian faith, to be much more familiar with the New Testament and much more focused on the New Testament then they are on the Old Testament.
+It is characteristic for Christians, and those enquiring about the Christian faith, to be much more familiar with the New Testament and more focused on the New Testament then they are on the Old Testament.
 However, we need to connect the two together in our minds very clearly.

 Three Old Testament Covenants